 Level Two: A much tougher organism invades a new host, overwhelms its defenses and kills it through explosive growth.
 The invading organism commits suicide by outgrowing its habitat.

 Within decades, the Black Plague killed off almost half of the Europeans.
 Human growth rates flattened for a century until some unknown mechanism stopped this rampage cold.
 After all, no plague survivor acquired immunity to the Black Death.
 Perhaps every town rat died?
-Now they tell me that there weren’t enough rats from back then (based on their remains), to confirm their vector status.
+Now they tell me that there weren’t enough rats from back then (based on their dug-up remains), to confirm their vector status.
 And we owe it to ourselves to explain many legends of black-clad specters seen waving what looked like scythes in the air, just before entire communities collapsed from the plague.

 The basic difference between Level One and Level Two is that the actors – host and pathogen – have traded places on the power scale.
-In any case, each is almost always diminished by the dwindling of the other.
+In any case, each is almost always diminished by the decline of the other.

 Sickle cell anemia strengthens its host’s immunity to malaria, perhaps the deadliest human disease.
 Actually, malarial fevers have burnt out some cases of syphilis and may perhaps thwart other diseases.

-A constant background count of sturdy but marginally lethal human diseases, tremendously old, crowds out newer, more deadly but susceptible organisms.
+A constant background count of sturdy but marginally lethal human diseases, tremendously old, crowds out newer, more deadly but equally susceptible organisms.
 Without this old crowd of microscopic competitors, the worst newcomers might kill off humanity in a few weeks of mass plague.
 Everywhere on Earth, that is, except in military laboratories.
 There, such organisms are pampered pets grown in nutrient-rich but otherwise sterile environments and taught deadly new tricks.
 See Levels One and Two, above.

-The disease relationship humanity maintains with Earth teeters between Levels Two and Three.
+The disease relationship that humanity maintains with Earth teeters between Levels Two and Three.
 We graduated from Level One to Level Two by learning the usefulness of weapons and tools.
 Transition to Level Three would mark a significant boost in the complexity of our civilization, beyond mere weapon technology.

 Instead, our weapon managers have ignored runaway population growth, resource depletion and environmental impacts.
 They have replaced this promising commencement to Level Three, with technical, societal and moral preparations for omnicide (“Kill everything!”): the only future their weapon hypnosis allows.

 Level Two was crossed when clueless weapon dissidents KO’d the decomposing body-politics of royal and imperial weapon technologies.
 They didn’t know what to do next; they only saw an unfair system that needed to be overthrown.
 Just like us, they mistook mere indicators of societal sickness (tyranny, corruption, greed, etc.) for the principal cause (weapon mentality) and tried to eliminate them blindly.
-Then they swallowed the same toxins whole and normalized their symptoms, institutionalizing, perpetuating, modernizing and perfecting them in the process.
+Then they swallowed the same toxins and normalized their symptoms, institutionalizing, perpetuating, modernizing and perfecting them in the process.